-Caterpillars Pre-School was registered in 1992.
-The pre-school employs three members of staff, all of whom hold appropriate early years qualifications at level 3.
-The pre-school is open from 9.30am to 1pm, Monday, Wednesday and Friday during term time only.
+Little Learners (NE) was registered in 2013.
+The pre-school employs five members of childcare staff.
+Of these, four hold appropriate early years qualifications at level 3 or above.
+The pre-school opens from Monday to Friday term time only.
+Sessions are from 9.15am until 12.15pm Monday to Friday with additional afternoon sessions from 12.30pm to 3.30pm Wednesday and Thursday.
 The pre-school provides funded early education for two-, three- and four-year-old children.